jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 The first point is just a matter of tagging it static.

 The second point:
 The type should contain objects that store data.
 How do they belong to the type rather than the individual objects?
-Make all system procedures static?
+Make all system commands static?
 What might that render?
-That makes the procedures accessible when the descendant isn’t created.
+That makes the commands accessible when the descendant isn’t created.

-Aleen als de naar hetzelfde geheugen verwijst.
+Alleen als de naar hetzelfde geheugen verwijst.

 Ik volg het niet.
 Ik zie het niet.

 ###### Static Members

-There is a way to call procedures of a symbol that isn’t created: you can make procedure’s static.
+There is a way to call commands of a symbol that isn’t created: you can make commands static.
 This makes them callable even when the symbol is not created.
 They are the type’s members rather than the object’s members.
-An object symbol becomes static by making one or more of its system procedures static, for instance the Symbol Get, which makes you able to link to an object symbol.
+An object symbol becomes static by making one or more of its system commands static, for instance the Symbol Get, which makes you able to link to an object symbol.
 You can call the type’s static members through any symbol that has that type.
-Static procedures aren’t passed the hidden object argument.
+Static commands aren’t passed the hidden object argument.

 ###### Type Create and Type Destroy

 You may want static objects to always be created.
-Remember that static objects are objects some of whose system procedures are static.
+Remember that static objects are objects some of whose system commands are static.
 Those static objects can store static data for the type.
 Or you may want to reserve ‘static’ memory space for the type yourself.
 There’s no such thing as static memory space, but you can allocate memory and store a reference to it in a static object.
-To be able to have sub objects created as soon as the *type* is running, a type, apart from an object, needs a Create procedures.
-Therefore, object symbols have a Type Create procedure.
-Object symbols also have a Type Destroy procedure to be able to destroy static objects and deallocate static memory.
+To be able to have sub objects created as soon as the *type* is running, a type, apart from an object, needs a Create commands.
+Therefore, object symbols have a Type Create command.
+Object symbols also have a Type Destroy command to be able to destroy static objects and deallocate static memory.

 ###### Type Create and Type Destroy are Static nor Non Static